openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/kaldi_specific/Aspire_Tdnn_Model.md

 ```sh
 ./steps/online/nnet2/extract_ivectors_online.sh --nj 1 --ivector_period <max_frame_count_in_utterance> <data folder> exp/tdnn_7b_chain_online/ivector_extractor <ivector folder>
 ```
 You can simplify the preparation of ivectors for the Speech Recognition sample.
-To do it specify the maximum number of frames in utterances as a parameter for `--ivector_period` to get only one ivector per utterance.
+To do it, specify the maximum number of frames in utterances as a parameter for `--ivector_period` to get only one ivector per utterance.

 To get the maximum number of frames in utterances, use the following command line: